pgmtx/YueScript/doc/docs/doc/README.md

 ### Implicit Object

 You can write a list of implicit structures that starts with the symbol **\*** inside a table block.
-If you are creating implicit object, the fields of the object must be with the same indent.
+If you are creating an implicit object, the fields of the object must have the same indent.
 ```moonscript
 list =
   * 1